sullivansantana/PedestrianAndCyclistAccidents/README.md

 ## 📊 Dashboard

-The Power BI dashboard includes:
+The Tableau dashboard includes:

-- KPI cards
-- Accident trend over time
-- Accidents by borough
-- Interactive map
+- Interactive map displaying the location of each accident.
+- Heatmap analyzing accident patterns by hour and weekday.
+- Calendar filter for daily analysis.
+- Borough and month filters for dynamic exploration.
-- Cyclist vs pedestrian comparison
+- Pie chart comparing pedestrian and cyclist accidents.
-- Fatalities vs injuries
-- Interactive slicers

 Example: